 Simply put, the apps fail to be effective when couples treat them as the solution to what ails them.
 This sounds paradoxical — the promise of most apps is to serve exactly that purpose.
 So, what is going on?

 When couples treat technology as the solution, they jump immediately into implementation mode.
 They spend time searching for, testing, and agreeing upon the “best” applications.
 Then they put the technology straight to work.
 In doing so, couples overlook the underlying forces that created their imbalance and overload in the first place — for instance, their struggles for power and control, the roles they expect each other to play in their shared lives, and societal expectations of gender that exert a powerful influence on them.
 The problem with ignoring these forces is that, as one man I interviewed thoughtfully described, “The apps became a symptom of the problem.”
 Let’s explore how this happens.

 To adopt an app, couples need to enter all of their household chores into a list, typically noting deadlines and recurrences.
 This compilation makes a couple’s historic inequality of contributions to household work fully transparent.
-To aid the rebalancing of effort, a standard feature of all the apps I looked at is the ability for partners to assign each other tasks.
+To aid the rebalancing of effort, a standard feature of most of the apps I looked at is the ability for partners to assign each other tasks.